PierreSenellart/provsql/doc/source/user/knowledge-compilation.rst

 blow-up, …) are captured per row in an ``error`` column rather than aborting the whole comparison.

-``probability_benchmark`` returns a table, a shape the planner hook does not rewrite, so call it with the rewriter standing back, either on a token materialised in a plain (non-provenance) table, or with ``provsql.active`` temporarily off:
+``probability_benchmark`` takes a concrete token, so feed it a literal UUID or one materialised in a plain table, exactly like :sqlfunc:`tseytin_cnf_mapping` above (and with the same restriction: do not call it inline over a provenance-tracked relation while ``provsql.active`` is on):

 .. code-block:: postgresql

-    SET provsql.active = off;
     SET provsql.monte_carlo_seed = 42;   -- reproducible Monte-Carlo row

     SELECT method, args,